apache/pekko/docs/src/main/paradox/additional/osgi.md

 might scan all classes from `com.example.plugins` for specific service implementations with that package existing in several contributed JARs.
-   While it is possible to support overlapping packages with complex manifest headers, it's much better to use non-overlapping package spaces and facilities such as @ref:[Akka Cluster](../typed/cluster-concepts.md) for service discovery.
+   While it is possible to support overlapping packages with complex manifest headers, it's much better to use non-overlapping package spaces and facilities such as @ref:[Pekko Cluster](../typed/cluster-concepts.md) for service discovery.
 Stylistically, many organizations opt to use the root package path as the name of the bundle distribution file.